Boavizta/BoAmps/README.md

 ## 9. Automation of the report creation

 To make the use of this data model easier and more efficient, we want to develop a tool that automates the report creation.
-Initially, it would be a prototype overlaying CodeCarbon (started at the Boavizta hackathon of May in the folder 'tools>automated_report_creation').
-To be continued
+Initially, it would be a prototype overlaying CodeCarbon (started at the Boavizta hackathon of May 2024 in the folder 'tools>automated_report_creation').
+To be continued...

 ## 10. Open source dataset

-The final objective is to create an open dataset (probably hosted on hugging face) so that anyone can share his consumption data about any task of ml with the whole community.
+The final objective is to create an open dataset (probably hosted on hugging face) so that anyone can share his consumption data about any task of ML with the whole community.
 It will help us to understand better what influences consumption and how we can better predict and manage it, in particular by extending tools such as ecologits.
-To be continued
+To be continued...

 ## Let's GO
 Thanks for your attention and your intention to measure the consumption of AI.
-It is an essential step into better knowledge about the impacts of thoses models.
+It is an essential step into better knowledge about the impacts of these models.